ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Introduction

 {

-Recent studies, such as \cite{li2024iinet} and \cite{guo2024lightstereo}, have demonstrated that pairing a 3D cost volume with a 2D aggregation block can achieve highly accurate disparity estimation in real-time.
+Recent studies such as IINet \cite{li2024iinet}, reporting an EPE of 0.54 px with 26 ms inference time, and LightStereo \cite{guo2024lightstereo}, reporting an EPE of 0.51 px with 54 ms inference time, have shown that pairing a 3D cost volume with a 2D aggregation block can achieve highly accurate disparity estimation in real-time.
 Replacing 3D operations with 2D ones significantly boosts computational speed.
 3D aggregation keeps the disparity dimension along with spatial dimensions, which enables the extraction of rich spatial and geometric information.
 On the other hand, 2D aggregation processes a 3D cost volume compressed along the disparity range.
 This compression, however, results in a loss of geometric detail.
 To address this, such methods often incorporate attention mechanisms and fusion strategies to recover the lost information by leveraging features from the initial input, ensuring accurate and efficient performance.

 {

 Typically, a small-scale cost volume results in a low-resolution disparity estimation that requires upsampling to full resolution, which makes the upsampling process crucial for recovering fine details.
 Recent works, such as \cite{wu2023towards, 35_rtsmnet, 9459444}, have demonstrated that feature-guided upsamplers enable the use of lightweight feature extraction backbones, compact aggregation networks, and small-scale cost volumes while maintaining real-time and accurate performance.